NodeToNowhere/Content-Review/README.md

 - Was supposed to be a group project but ended up being solo so had trouble finishing within time required and thus a WIP
 - Was also a consolidation of a previous Java module that due to Covid became partly a learn by doing project
+- 5 P's...

 ---

 **Things learned**

-- If using React actually create a component model before any code is written!
+- If using React actually create a component model before any code is written
-- When working to a deadline and working capacity down, focus on MVP (make a list of critical tasks) and don't start forcing in unfamiliar tools and tech
+- When working to a deadline and working capacity is down, focus on MVP (make a list of critical tasks) and don't start forcing in unfamiliar tools and tech
+- When using UX focused design - actually think about forms and user needs/data as to not have to edit relational databases halfway through the project